Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Introduction

-The authors in \cite{chiarello2021data} correctly warn that the focus on evolutionary algorithms may lead to a fixation effect (Challenge 3, p.9).
-Indeed, not all engineering design problems lend themselves to this type of analysis.
-Evolutionary approaches require many function evaluations, which make them ill-suited for optimizing design problems that require \emph{expensive} (often experimental) data (in terms of time or costs involved).
-Even when an emulator or surrogate model (such as a neural network) is used to mitigate this issue, the search process in this type of algorithms remains largely random, with convergence speeds that are sensitive to the choice of user-defined (and often problem-specific) parameters.
-Moreover, most machine learning techniques that might be used as emulator (including neural networks) require lots of data to be trained, which again causes a problem when function evaluations are expensive.
-Finally, for problems that exhibit noise, evolutionary algorithms may require a potentially large number of replicates in order to obtain accurate estimators for the expected values of the outcomes involved; limiting the number of replicates may result in erroneous values, which may mislead the search.
+EMOAs are indeed an effective tool for black-box optimization, especially if the optimization problem is difficult to model; however, they are \emph{data-inefficient} (i.e., they require numerous function evaluations), which makes them ill-suited for optimizing design problems that require (computational or experimental) \emph{expensive} data.
+Even when an emulator or surrogate model is used to mitigate this issue (see e.g., \cite{chugh2017survey}), the search process in this type of algorithm remains largely based on random alterations of (promising) solutions, with convergence speeds that are sensitive to the choice of user-defined (and often problem-specific) parameters.
+Moreover, the measurement of the objectives is usually affected by noise and this is often neglected during the optimization, leading to suboptimal solutions.

-In this article, we illustrate the power of a Bayesian optimization approach for the multi-objective optimization of a novel adhesive bonding process.
-The approach builds on the work of \cite{Seb19}, which we adapt to a constrained setting.
-The main contributions of this approach include:
+For the sub-class of low-dimensional black-box problems that are expensive to evaluate, Bayesian optimization (BO) has emerged as a powerful alternative, with applications ranging from hyperparameter tuning of deep learning models, to design optimization in engineering, and stochastic optimization in operational research (see \cite{frazier2018bayesian} for a comprehensive review).
+Several Bayesian Multiobjective Optimization (BMO) methods have been proposed to solve complex decision-making problems involving multiple objectives that are expensive to evaluate \citep{Seb19rev}.
+Only a few methods have considered the constrained case (see e.g., \citealt{hernandez2015predictive,gelbart2016general,garrido2019predictive}), and even less literature has considered noisy objectives and/or constraints (see e.g., \citealt{feliot2017bayesian,Seb19}).
+This paper illustrates the power of BMO approaches for the (noisy and constrained) optimization of a novel adhesive bonding process.
+The approach builds on the recent work of \cite{Seb19}; the main contributions include:

+\begin{itemize} \item The formulation of an acquisition function that combines the expected improvement over the objectives and the constraint feasibility, where both the objective and constraints are black-box, noisy and expensive to evaluate.
+This provides an explainable approach, as opposed to the upfront parameter choices that guide the generation of successive populations in evolutionary algorithms.